What kind of food do you serve?

 Are there any hikes at the Ranch

-Yes, there are several beautiful hikes: a 1 mile round trip and a 2 mile round trip.
+Yes, there are two specific hikes called the Sunrise Hike and the Fossil Mountain Hike.
+One is a 1 mile round trip and the other a 2 mile round trip.
 If you are interested in longer hikes the staff can help you.

 Can we cook anything in the fire pits during our time?

 Groups may bring their own Smores items.
 We ask you to clean up the sticks or hangers you use.
-You can buy Smores kits from the Souvenir Shop if you didn’t bring any.
+Groups can buy Smores items in the Souvenir Shop.
 Also, girls’ camps can work with the staff to cook items in Dutch ovens or in #10 cans for their certification.
-Girls’ camps can help out in laying the wood for a fire if they contact a staff employee.
+Girls’ camps can help out in laying the wood for a fire if they contact a staff member.